Fugitive accused of stomping 83-year-old man to death arrested in Lacombe

 LACOMBE, LA – U.S. Marshals tracked a violent criminal accused of stomping an 83-year-old man to death to Lacombe and arrested him after a standoff.

-Twenty-three-year-old Silvano Echavarria is awaiting extradition for the brutal murder of the elderly grandfather in Pasadena, California.
+Twenty-three-year-old Silvano Echavarria is awaiting extradition for the brutal murder of the elderly grandfather in Pasadena, Texas.

 Echavarria stomped on the victim’s head 74 times and punched him 25 times before leaving his lifeless body in a parking lot, according to the U.S. Marshals.

-Echavarria initially fled to Texas and then to Lacombe after authorities began to move in.
+Echavarria fled to Lacombe after Texas authorities began to move in.

 When the Marshals approached the Lacombe residence where Echavarria was staying, Echavarria refused to come out before peacefully surrendering a short time later.